Speedbird: British Airways

 In 1974, BOAC was merged with British European Airways and others to form British Airways.
 The speedbird logo was retained unaltered, but returned to the nose section of the aircraft.
 A prominent Union Flag design now occupied the fin.

-The Speedbird survived for another ten years, finally being retired in 1984.
-It was replaced by the speedwing, which was itself replaced by the current speedmarque in 1997.
+The Speedbird survived for another ten years, finally being retired in December 1984.
+It was replaced by the Speedwing, which was itself replaced by the current Speedmarque in 1997.

 As British Airways prepared for privatisation, a new corporate look was adopted in 1984, developed by Landor Associates.
 Referred to as the Speedwing, the red flash on the lower dark blue part of the fuselage bore a slight resemblance to the original 1930s design.
-The current Speedmarque ribbon bears a tangential resemblance to the original Speedbird.
+The current Speedmarque ribbon bears a resemblance to the original Speedbird, but is simpler in design, being similar to the Landor Associates Speedwing.

 "Speedbird" continues to be used by British Airways as the ICAO callsign for its main international services.
 On its domestic services, it uses the callsign "Shuttle".

-Hatton Cross tube station (open 1975) still has "Speedbird" decorating its platform pillars.
+Hatton Cross tube station, which opened in 1975, features Speedbird tile artwork on its platform pillars, and has retained them from the station's opening to the present day.

-In 2019, the Speedbird emblem returned to use by British Airways with the unveiling of their BOAC-liveried Boeing 747-400 retrojet to celebrate 100 years of BA and its predecessors.
+In 2019, the Speedbird emblem returned to use by British Airways with the unveiling of their BOAC-liveried Boeing 747-400 to celebrate 100 years of BA and its predecessors.

 Design significance

 Theyre Lee-Elliott was a graphic artist and painter working in London in the 1930s.

 The Speedbird is among his best known works.
 The minimalist, stylish and avant-garde design representing a bird in flight it is instantly recognisable and has a timelessly modern appeal.

-Lee-Elliott was influenced by the avant-garde work of Edward McKnight Kauffer and the logo echoes Kauffer's angular bird forms in his 1918 poster for the Daily Herald.
+Lee-Elliott was influenced by Vorticism, particularly the work of Edward McKnight Kauffer.
+The logo echoes Kauffer's angular bird forms in his 1918 poster for the Daily Herald.

 Other notable works by Lee-Elliott include posters for the London Underground and the Airmail logo.
-Many of his paintings and original artworks are in the collection of the Victoria & Albert Museum.
+Many of his paintings and original artworks are in the collection of the Victoria and Albert Museum.

 Other Speedbirds

 A somewhat different Speedbird logo was designed for Piedmont Airlines in 1948.

 Speedbird House was an office block at Heathrow Airport.
 It was originally the headquarters of BOAC and, until the company moved, of British Airways.

 Speedbird Way is a road near the Colnbrook Bypass, close to Heathrow Airport.

 Speedbird is also the name of one of the British Airways Sailing Club yachts.

+The Malliga MAL 04 Speedbird was a 2010s Austrian experimental high-speed monoplane.